doctorfree/nvim-lazyman/README.md

 ## Features

-The primary feature of the `nvim-lazyman` Neovim configuration is the inclusion of the `lazyman` command to easily install, initialize, manage, and explore multiple Neovim configurations.
+The primary feature of the `nvim-Lazyman` Neovim configuration is the inclusion of the `lazyman` command to easily install, initialize, manage, and explore multiple Neovim configurations.
 See the [Usage](#usage) section below for details on how to use the `lazyman` command.